AKarp123/navicord/README.md

 ### Contributing

 If you find a bug or have a suggestion, please [open an issue](https://github.com/logixism/navicord).
 If you want to contribute, please [fork the repository](https://github.com/logixism/navicord/fork) and create a pull request.
-Thanks! <small>please work on the `rpc.py` file</small>
+Thanks!